 Introduction to NVivo

-- This short course provides basic training in key NVivo 12 features for qualitative data analysis
+- This online course teaches you the basic and advanced features of NVivo for qualitative analysis

 - This course can be taken on its own or as part of the ECPR training tracks.

 This short course gives an insight into NVivo’s potential for managing, coding, analysing and visualising qualitative data.
 Course content is spread over four modules and includes topics such as the following: setting up a project; organising data; preparing text and multimedia sources; managing a literature review; coding and analysing data; seeking patterns and identifying relationships; and presenting findings with visualisations.
-As this is a crash course, only key features of NVivo 12 are taught.
+As this is a crash course, only key features of NVivo are taught.
 The course is entirely hands-on and uses sample data so that participants can practise using NVivo’s basic and advanced functionalities.
 No time is allocated to working on your own data in class; however, the day’s assignment focuses on working in NVivo using your own data.
-Note that this course does not cover the foundations of qualitative analysis (for this kind of course, see Qualitative Data Analysis: Concepts and Procedures offered at the ECPR Summer School at the Central European University) or methods to analyse qualitative data in NVivo, such as thematic analysis, grounded theory, etc. (for this kind of course, see Advanced Qualitative Data Analysis offered at the ECPR Winter School in Bamberg).
+Note that this course does not cover the foundations of qualitative analysis (for this kind of course, see Qualitative Data Analysis offered the week after at the ECPR Virtual Winter School) or methods to analyse qualitative data in NVivo, such as thematic analysis, grounded theory, etc. (for this kind of course, see the Method Courses here.

 Although no previous knowledge of NVivo is required, participants should have some familiarity with qualitative research.